mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/overview/index.md

 # Deployment

-Internally, NiFi treats “Deployment” as moving from one state to another state.
+Internally, Prometheus treats “Deployment” as moving from one state to another state.
 By this definition, “Deployment” applies to many scenarios:

-    - When Nifi is first installed, deployment is moving from a null configuration to a deployed configuration.
+    - When Prometheus is first installed, deployment is moving from a null configuration to a deployed configuration.
     - When the deployed configuration is changed by editing an environment variable in the scheduler, deployment is moving from an initial running configuration to a new proposed configuration.

 In this section, we’ll describe how these scenarios are handled by the scheduler.